 In his call for a "descriptive psychology", Peter Ossorio (2006) emphasized the need for clarity in defining psychology's core concepts.
 Descriptive psychology gets its name because its primary focus is on developing pre-empirical analyses that set the stage for scientific investigations.
-Not surprisingly, the concept of behavior featured prominently in Ossorio's analyses (see Berger, 2011).
-As he dove into the meaning of the term, he tackled the ontological problem and made it clear that it is necessary to differentiate the behavior of persons from the behaviors of objects, organisms, or animals.
+Not surprisingly, the concept of behavior featured prominently in Ossorio's analyses (see Bergner 2011).
+As he dove into the meaning of the term, he made it clear that it is necessary to differentiate the behavior of persons from the behaviors of objects, organisms, or animals.
 In The Behavior of Persons (2006), he identifies the problem as such: